 Who we are

-PPS is student-driven health organization whose ultimate goal is to serve the Hispanic/Latino Population in North Carolina by understanding their roots, culture, and country of origin.
+PPS is student-driven health organization that strives to serve the Hispanic/Latino Population in rural Guanajuato state, MX and in North Carolina by understanding their roots, culture, and country of origin.
 In partnership with the catholic church of Juventino Rosas and the sister catholic church of St. Thomas Moore (Chapel Hill, North Carolina), the rural population of Juventino Rosas has received health screenings and health education during the summer program provided by the University of North Carolina medical students.
-These students are directly supervised by volunteer faculty from the University of North Carolina, Duke University in Durham, NC and physicians from a community health center in our area called Piedmont Health Services that treats many Mexican patients living in this region.
+These students are directly supervised by volunteer faculty from the University of North Carolina and physicians from a community health center in our area called Piedmont Health Services that treats many Latino patients living in this region.
 In addition, we have extended these services to San Miguel through local affiliates such as the Lion’s Club of San Miguel de Allende and Dr. Salvador Quiroz.

 University of North Carolina School of Medicine